-O-3.
+O-8.
 SUMMARY TABLES

 While there are detailed tables in separate sections for each of the major cancer sites, information on some rare cancers can be found in the summary tables of section I. For a detailed list of primary sites, the summary tables provide incidence and death rates for the most recent 5-year period, trends (percent change (PC) and annual percent change (APC)) from 1975 to the most recent year, median age at diagnosis, median age at death, and survival rates.
-The information is provided by race (all races, whites, blacks) and by sex.
+The information is provided by race (all races, white, and black) and by sex.

-O-4.
-LONG-TERM TRENDS, 1950-2004
+O-9.
+LONG-TERM TRENDS, 1950-2005

-Trends in cancer mortality from 1950 to 2004 are summarized by age both for all cancers combined and for lung cancer (Table I-2).
-These mortality data are based on experience in the entire US.
-Summaries of long-term trends back to 1950 in cancer incidence and survival are currently not shown.
+Trends in cancer mortality from 1950 to 2005 are summarized by age both for all cancers combined and for lung cancer (Table I-2).
+These cancer mortality trends are based on the mortality experience in the entire US.
+Summaries of long-term trends back to 1950 in cancer survival are also shown for whites.